scottengle/go-web-crawler/README.md

 Requirements
 ============

-3rd party dependencies have not been vendored yet.
-The following packages are required to build.
+3rd party dependencies are not currently vendored.
+The following packages are required to build this application.
 You should be able to "go get" these:

 [Gorp] (https://github.com/coopernurse/gorp)